 As a diabetic applicant, it is important that in the last 36 months you have no history of:

 There are companies that are more lenient in this are and only require 12 months.
 However, why limit your options?

 Therefore, it is a good rule of thumb to have zero cigarette or tobacco use in the last 36 months when applying for Hybrid LTC-life insurance.

 In addition, to the factors listed above, underwriters also consider if you have any history of coexisting conditions.
 A diabetic applicant typically should have no coexisting conditions such as:

 - or Circulatory Disease

-An agent who focuses on hybrid long-term care insurance can help assess what are your options and the companies you may qualify for insurance.
-If you or a loved one has diabetes and are interested in a hybrid long-term care insurance policy, we want to help you!
-Give us a call to start the conversation or request a Free No Obligation Consultation today!Get Your Free Consultation
+If you or a loved one has diabetes and are interested in a hybrid long-term care life insurance policy, we want to help you!

 Disclosure: This article is for information purposes only.
 It is NOT an all inclusive guide of underwriting guidelines, particularly for diabetics.
-There are other guidelines an underwriter must consider when underwriting an application.
-The approval or declination of any application is left up to the sole discretion of the company and its underwriters.
+Approval or declination of any application is subject to the sole discretion of the insurance company and its underwriters.